 Phrasal verbs are the combination of a verb followed by a preposition and/or a particle.
 An example of a verb is ‘look‘.
 An example of a particle is ‘up‘.
-By combining these words together, a new meaning is created which is different to the meaning of the words individually.
+By combining these words together, a new meaning is created which is different from the meaning of the words individually.
 The phrasal verb ‘look up‘ has a different meaning to the individual words ‘look‘ and ‘up‘.
 You might look a word ‘up’ in a dictionary; this is a figurative meaning, because you are not literally looking up⬆️

-- We ran up a huge bill in the restaurant last night!
+- Last night, we ‘ran up‘ a huge bill in the restaurant!

 1. Brighten up